sveljko/cppbound/README.md

 `y == 5`, then `x + y == 10`, which is clearly larger than `5`, and we can't
 have that.

-We're used to just adding integers, but, as we know, that can overflow, it's just that we don't think much about it.
+We're used to adding integers with no checks, but, as we know, that can overflow, it's just that we don't think much about it.
 With `cobi`, we still don't have to:

 ```cpp